lutraconsulting/mergin-docs/www/index.md

 ### Getting Started

 - [Quick Start](quick-start.html) - the best place to start reading if you are new to Mergin
-- [Registration](registration.html) - Registration and signing up to the Mergin service
+- [Registration](registration.html) - registration and signing up to the Mergin service
 - [Working with QGIS plugin for Mergin](working-with-qgis-plugin.html) - working with your Mergin data/projects from QGIS
 - [FAQ](faq.html) - answers to frequently asked questions about Mergin
 - [Developers](developers.html) - if you are a developer and want to automate some tasks or integrate Mergin with other software